sahilrajput03/cssDesignTrail/README.md

 This is my personal repo for myself, its kinda cheat sheet.

+**TIP**: Use

 ## FAQ's

 ### What all do i know in plain css ??

-Use `live-server folder_name` to serve a folder or simply run `live-server` from inside the folder.
+Use command `live-server` to serve the whole project and navigate to different directories to view them.

 - Want a color theme: https://coolors.co/generate ~ 🛌︎ sleeper.